Current Student Bios

-Sabra Harris has a B.A. in Asian Studies with an emphasis on Japanese cultural studies from the University of the South in Sewanee, Tennessee.
+Sabra Harris is a second year Master’s student and has a B.A. in Asian Studies with an emphasis on Japanese cultural studies from the University of the South in Sewanee, Tennessee.
 She is interested in folklore and popular culture, the ways in which old stories and archetypes are expressed in modern society, sexuality in myth, and issues of immigration and the expression of rituals and traditions in new contexts.
 She has participated in two summer internships collecting data for “American Hinduism” and “Burial Practices of Minority Religions in the American South” for lectures at the University of the South and the Sewanee School of Theology.

-Emily Knott is a first year Master’s student.
+Emily Knott is a second year Master’s student.
 She received a B.S. in History from Lander University in Greenwood, South Carolina.
 Her research interests are wide and varied but she is particularly interested in subcultures, the occult, and gender issues, both past and present.

-Mical Lewis is a second year Master’s student in the Folklore Program.
+Mical Lewis is a third year Master’s student in the Folklore Program.
 She graduated from the University of Oregon in 2010 with a B.A. in English.
 She is primarily interested in ceremonies and agricultural holidays, both ancient and modern, particularly those stemming from Celtic cultures, and how and why they operate to orient a community or individual in time and space.
 Her other interests include the folklore surrounding the tarot, chickens, kitchen and cottage gardens, bee-keeping, tea, and why human beings need to create rituals.

-Julianne Meyer is a first year Master’s student with a B.A. in Anthropology and English from Truman State University, Missouri.
+Julianne Meyer is a second year Master’s student with a B.A. in Anthropology and English from Truman State University, Missouri.
 Her interests range from ethnobotany to supernatural lore.
 She has initiated, constructed, and taught an undergraduate course in ethnobiology, and hopes to make folkloric knowledge applicable to standard concepts of agriculture.
-She is especially interested ethnobotanical knowledge as expressed through Native American environmental knowledge.
+She is especially interested in ethnobotanical knowledge as expressed through Native American environmental knowledge.
 Another area of interest includes the documentation of the ghost lore of Kansas City, and she continues to research local traditions in this area and others.

 Martina Miles is a Ph.D. student in the English Department with dual emphases in folklore and disability studies.
 Her research examines the intersection of lived religion and literature, specifically focusing on how knowledge gets created in post-apocalyptic spaces, stories, and beliefs.
 Her focus on eschatology began while studying for her B.A. in English and Gender Studies at Whittier College and led to her current research interest in how bodies, identities, and places are crafted in the particularly contentious narrative space of the end of the world as we know it.
 Martina teaches in the UO’s composition program and often jokes that she’ll someday publish a magnum opus on the folk culture of composition classrooms.

-Jillian Norris has a B.A. in Writing Communications with a minor in International Studies from Maryville College, Tennessee.
+Jillian Norris is a second year Master’s student and has a B.A. in Writing Communications with a minor in International Studies from Maryville College, Tennessee.
 She is a first year Master’s student in the Folklore Program.
 She is interested in the preservation of folkloric traditions and local culture that are currently threatened by rapid globalization.
 She has a particular interest in Slavic and Celtic communities, and Native American cultures, as well as issues of cultural heritage in general.

-Benjamin Panther received in BA in Religious Studies at DePaul University before coming to U of O to study folklore.
+Benjamin Panther is a third year Master’s student and received a B.A. in Religious Studies at DePaul University before coming to U of O to study folklore.
 Combining his love for storytelling, Victorian novels, champagne brunches, and criminals, his current research focuses on narratives (both historical and literary) of gentleman thieves and art crime in upper class societies.
 When not keeping a watchful eye out for scheming socialites, he also looks at other areas of upper class culture such as table etiquette, fancy dress, and the social calendar and the construction of class.

-Emily Ridout is a first year Master’s student in the Folklore Program.
+Emily Ridout is a second year Master’s student in the Folklore Program.
 She graduated from Indiana University in 2009 with a B.A. in Folklore and Ethnomusicology and a minor in Creative Writing.
 Since that time, she has been teaching and guiding trips in India, Fiji, and California.
 Her primary research interests include esoteric religion, yoga practices, astrology, and foodways.

-Bruno Seraphin is a narrative and documentary film-maker whose interests include primitivism, folk revivals, comparative mythology, ecstatic mysticism, plant and animal epistemologies, folk schools, co-ops, radical social movements, and community based media and storytelling projects.
+Bruno Seraphin is a second year Master’s student and a narrative and documentary film-maker whose interests include primitivism, folk revivals, comparative mythology, ecstatic mysticism, plant and animal epistemologies, folk schools, co-ops, radical social movements, and community based media and storytelling projects.
 He plays old-time music, calls a few square dances, and performed for years with the Green Grass Cloggers.
 He received a B.F.A. from New York University in 2009.